How Do Short Films Make Money? (Tips & Tricks)

 110817725 s

 The idea of a proof of concept is to showcase the validity of an idea by creating a smaller sample version.

 Instead of getting the money to produce an entire 90-minute feature, try to condense the core idea or essence of the film into a two to seven-minute short film.

-Why two to seven minutes, you ask?
-While short films can be as “short” as 40 minutes and still be considered a short film, a great two-minute scene can easily be enough to prove a concept, and seven minutes is about that sweet spot that festival programmers look for in short films.
+A great two-minute scene can easily be enough to prove a concept, and seven minutes is about that sweet spot that festival programmers look for in short films.

-This has worked before, most famously in the case of La La Land director Damien Chazelle creating a scene from the movie Whiplash as a short film starring J.K.
-Simmons that led to the production of the feature film, which also starred J.K.
+Damien Chazelle created a scene from the movie Whiplash (2014) as a short film starring J.K.
+Simmons, which led to the production of the feature film, which also starred J.K.
 Simmons.
+If you want to get inspired, check out this video essay comparison between the two below:

 4. Use your short film in a festival to network with indie producers, agents, or managers.